-A 2014 Lowy Institute poll found only 60% of Australians believe that ‘democracy is preferable to any other kind of government’and only 42% of 18-29 year-olds in 2014 see democracy as preferable to any other kind of government.
+Lowy Institute polls consistently find that only around 60% of Australians believe that ‘democracy is preferable to any other kind of government’and only about 40% of 18-29 year-olds in see democracy as preferable to any other kind of government.

 Declining knowledge, engagement and interest in most areas of democracy highlights it is a national imperative to deliver Civics and Citizenship Education (CCE) into every classroom in Australia.
 Our Australian way of life is threatened if our youth are not encouraged to be active and engaged citizens and members of our community.